The Government of South Australia is committed to effective and efficient regulation of South Australia's mineral exploration and mining sectors

 - Predictable: Processes will be consistent, leading to clearly identifiable, social and economic outcomes.

 - Practical: Outcomes will be achievable in a practical sense.

-- Flexible: Alternative and innovative approaches that take account of changing circumstances (e.g. in technology and community expectations over the long life of a mine) will be enabled.
+- Flexible: Alternative and innovative approaches that take account of changing circumstances, such as advances in technology and community expectations over the long life of a project, will be enabled.

-- Efficient: Red tape will be minimised and regulatory processes simplified and made ‘fit for purpose’ to achieve timely decision-making.
+- Efficient: Red tape will be minimised and regulatory processes simplified and tailored to achieve timely decision-making.

 - Objective: Decisions will be based on sound scientific and technical information.

 - Inclusive: Stakeholders will be engaged and informed and their views will be taken into account.